dynobase-icon

 What Is DynamoDB Scan?

-Scan is one of the three ways of getting the data from DynamoDB, and it is the most brutal one because it grabs everything.
+Scan is one of the three ways of getting the data from DynamoDB, and it is the most comprehensive one because it grabs everything.
 Scan operation "scans" through the whole table, returning a collection of items and their attributes.
 The end result of a scan operation can be narrowed down using FilterExpressions.

 Should I use DynamoDB Scans?

 Generally speaking, no. Scans are expensive, slow, and against best practices.
-In order to fetch one item by key, you should use Get operation, and if you need to fetch a collection of items, you should do that using Query.
-Learn more about differences between Scan and Query.
+In order to fetch one item by key, you should use the Get operation, and if you need to fetch a collection of items, you should do that using Query.
+Learn more about the differences between Scan and Query.

 When To Use DynamoDB Scan

-• Getting all the items from the table because you want to remove or migrate them
+• Getting all the items from the table because you want to remove or migrate them.

-• If your table is really small (< 10 MB) and it takes a few calls to scan through all of it
+• If your table is really small (< 10 MB) and it takes a few calls to scan through all of it.

 Restricting usage of DynamoDB Scans using AWS IAM